Sonnet 152

 Why dread that time when worldly work is done

-And we enjoy a sleep that ever lasts?
+And we embrace a sleep that ever lasts?

 © Loubert S Suddaby.
 All Rights Reserved.